 In it went.

-Roasting the tomatoes requires a little bit of time, but once that’s done, you can just toss everything else in the crust and the quiche is ready to pop in the oven.
+Roasting the tomatoes requires a little bit of time, but once that’s done, you can just toss everything else in the crust and the tomato quiche is ready to pop in the oven.

 I usually try to roast my tomatoes ahead of time (while I’m making breakfast or the night before) to speed things up.
 I always love roasted tomatoes, but I really love roasted tomatoes in the late spring when tomatoes aren’t QUITE as flavorful and amazing as they will be as the summer wears on.